 TS: Developing heritage content that can be a resource for social media feeds.
 Really creating a direct and dynamic relationship between a deep archival collection, i.e., going beyond just those “golden nuggets” that we referred to previously, and allowing social media practitioners to draw extensively from heritage assets to inform contemporary issues.

 A precondition of that is being able to draw on their short-term and living history of the present to populate social media sites.
-In those instances, a lot of that can be drawn on digitally born content.
+In those instances, a lot of that can be drawn from digitally born content.
 As you go deeper into the historical record, then the physical collections need to have gone through conversion by digitizing content—which would require a broader digitization strategy to convert more and more items from the deep past and physical collections into a digital database.

 SG: For a lot of companies, it’s not an option to digitize an entire collection.
 How would they prioritize that?